compintell/Mooncake.jl/README.md

 ### What things should work well

-Noteworthy things which should be work and be performant include:
+Noteworthy things which should work and be performant include:
 1. code containing control flow
 1. value-dependent control flow
 1. mutation of arrays and mutable structs